-Amy received a Master of Architecture degree from Clemson University, and a Bachelor of Arts in Architecture from University of California, Berkeley.
-She is a registered architect in New York and California.
+Tobie received a Master of Architecture degree from Columbia University and a Bachelor of Arts in Economics from Williams College.
+She is a registered architect in the State of New York.

 Crystal Yue-Hin Ng, RA, LEEDAP, CPHC brings sustainability and resiliency expertise to architecture and urban design projects at C+GA.
 Her experience ranges from master planning to construction administration on multi-family, mixed use, and retail projects.
 Crystal leads several of C+GA’s Passive House/LEED projects and works closely with consultant and contractor on details to achieve higher levels of building performance.